lavanack/laurentvanacker.com/Windows Powershell/Office/readme.md

-# Windows PowerShell : Word
+# Windows PowerShell : Microsoft Office

 These are a simple demo scripts demonstrating how to interact with Microsoft Office With PowerShell.